Top 5 solar states

 Last year, the Indian renewables sector made numerous strides forward, with Prime Minister Narendra Modi committing to a new goal of net-zero carbon emissions by 2070.
 The country’s green power capacity continues to grow, and the country’s two wealthiest businessmen announced plans to invest thousands of crores in the field.

 India aims to create a solar power capacity of 280 GW by 2030.
-Currently, the country has set up solar plants that produce 70 GW of electricity.
-In the Union Budget for the fiscal year 2024, the solar energy sector in India, recognized as the fifth most appealing global solar market by IBEF, received its largest-ever funding of Rs.
-33.7 billion, marking a 30% increase from the Rs.
-26 billion allocated in FY21.
+Currently, the country has set up solar plants that produce 85 GW of electricity.
+In the first six months of 2024, the nation has added 15 GW of new solar capacity.

 (Also Read: The Top 5 Solar Countries in the World)